markshust/docker-magento/README.md

 - `./bin/fixperms`: This will fix filesystem ownerships and permissions within Docker.
 - `./bin/initloopback`: Setup your ip loopback for proper Docker ip resolution.
 - `./bin/magento`: Run the Magento CLI.
 Ex: `./bin/magento cache:flush`
+- `./bin/root`: Run any CLI command as root without going into the bash prompt.
+Ex `./bin/root apt-get install nano`
 - `./bin/setup`: Run the Magento setup process to install Magento from the source code.
 - `./bin/start`: Start the Docker Compose process and your app.
 Ctrl+C to stop the process.
 - `./bin/xdebug`: Disable or enable Xdebug.
 Ex. `./bin/xdebug enable`